Safiraqolbii/Safiraqolbii/README.md

-- 👋 Hi, I’m @Safiraqolbii u can call me Safira
-- 👀 I’m interested in AI, Remote Sensing, and Photogrammetry
-- 🌱 I’m currently learning to code in python and anylize SAR Data
-- 😄 I’m looking for a job and a scholarship
+Hi, I’m @Safiraqolbii u can call me Safira, I’m interested in AI, Remote Sensing, and Photogrammetry.
+Currently I'm learning to code in python and anylize SAR Data I’m looking for a job and a scholarship to boost my experiences.

-- 📫 How to reach me: safiranq22@gmail.com (email)
+📫 How to reach me:
-- ⚡ I’m ready to improve my skills and experience!!
+- email: safiranq22@gmail.com
+- linkedin: www.linkedin.com/in/safiraqolbi

 <!---
 Safiraqolbii/Safiraqolbii is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.